alexgibs/cfnstyle/README.md

           ...
     ```

     Note: There are some exceptions to this rule.
-There might be valid reasons for following a naming convention, or for knowing a resouce name up-front.
-Also to avoid ciruclar dependency issues within a template, a resource name may need to be specified (S3/Lambda for example).
+There might be valid reasons for following a naming convention, or for knowing a resource name up-front.
+Also to avoid circular dependency issues within a template, a resource name may need to be specified (S3/Lambda for example).

   <a name="resources--securitygroupvpc"></a><a name="6.3"></a>
   - [6.3](#resources--securitygroupvpc) Always be explicit when referencing security group IDs.